Flossing Is the Primary Dental Care Action

 Have I disarmed your defenses?
 Are you able to view me as a fellow compatriot in this difficult battle of doing the things one knows one should, as opposed to a condescending ass who views himself as your better?
 Hopefully.
 Let’s resume.

-Flossing is more important than brushing8.
+Flossing is more important than brushing6.

 That’s simply the raw truth of the matter.
 If you could only do one thing — floss or brush — every day, it should be flossing.
 That sounds like a horrible idea, right?
 Imagine not brushing!
 Who the fuck could tolerate not brushing their teeth ever?

+And you’re right: it is a horrible idea.
 Every bit of revulsion you feel towards the idea of never brushing is legitimate and well-placed.
-It just also needs to be applied, stronger, to the idea of never flossing.
+It just also needs to be applied, in triplicate, to the idea of never flossing.
 It’s simply not a legitimate option.

 A great linguistic trick has been played on all of us, though I doubt it was intentional.